When and How to Implement Time Tracking in Your Company?

 Time tracking lets the accounting department know how much to pay employees.
 It ensures that employees are paid for the hours they work.
 What “work” is defined as is up to the managers.
 This also makes things such as holidays, vacations, and sick leaves easier to track for HR.

-Know Which Tasks are Time-Intensive
+Know Which Tasks Are Time-Intensive

 Time tracking of tasks lets you know which tasks need more focus.
 It lets you know which places need more manpower or resources.
 This is information that can help the company as a whole.
 It can also help reduce overall stress levels.
 You could find out one employee has too many tasks and is not compensated properly.
 Other times, you may find some employees have too little to do.
-Find a balance to strike with time tracking.
+Find a balance to strike with employee time tracker.

 Cost-Efficient Planning